 |Bluegrass Note: The Hunt-Morgan House is located in the charming and historic Gratz Park neighborhood.
 The park was the original site of Transylvania University (now just across Third Street, at the north end of the park), and the houses were built for some of the most prominent and cultured families of Lexingtons early 19th-century days as the "Athens of the West."
 The parks statues of children were a gift from James Lane Allen, a Lexingtonian and popular 19th-century author.|

 Waveland.
 Waveland was built in 1847 for Joseph Bryan, a great-nephew of Daniel Boone.
 With its Ionic columns and portico, frieze patterned after those on the Acropolis in Greece, 14-foot ceilings, and grand yet graceful demeanor, it is considered an excellent example of Greek Revival architecture in Kentucky.
 Its human story is that of life on a pre-Civil War hemp plantation.
 Along with the house itself, slave quarters have been restored.

 Owned by the Commonwealth of Kentucky, Waveland is a State Historic Site.
 There are flower and herb gardens as well as picnic tables and a playground.
-Tours are given year-round on the hour.
+Tours are given on the hour.
 Call ahead for hours of operation.
-The house is closed on Sundays and Mondays.
+The house is open by appointment in the winter.
 Admission charged.
 (859) 272-3611

 |Bluegrass Note: It may look historic, but the turreted castle you see at the corner of Versailles Road and Pisgah Pike was built as a private residence in 1969.
 Even though it stood unfinished and unoccupied for nearly forty years, it became a much loved landmark and source of constant speculation.
 A spectacular fire consumed the main residence in May of 2004.
 It is now open as a very exclusive special event facility and luxury hotel.
 CastlePost: (859) 879-1000|